Leonardo2718/Quark_Note_Taker/Quark_Documentation/Getting_Started.md

 file to create a footer for your preview.
 Keep in mind, however, that any changes to these files will only affect how the note is *previewed* and *not* the note itself.
-So if you add any special features (such as a footer) they will not be displayed if you choose to open your note in a different editor.
+So if you add any special features (such as a footer) they will not be displayed if you choose to open your note in a different editor (unless you export your note to an HTML file).